-MPO Member, Madison Area Transportation Planning Board
+Board Member, Madison Area Transportation Planning Board

 In that capacity, she has also served on the MPO (transportation planning board) and other transportation-related committees and subcommittees.
-She has a MS in Land Resources from UW Madison, is a licensed professional hydrologist, and is currently employed as a program manager at the WI DNR.
+She has a MS in Land Resources from UW-Madison, is a licensed professional hydrologist, and is currently employed as a program manager at the WI DNR.

-She went on to the private sector becoming Vice President of Development and Commercial Leasing for the Munz Corporation where she helped the company secure approval and construct the Department of Administration Building.
-It was at the Munz Corporation that she and Richard Munz led the effort to reorganize the Central Madison Council into what is now called Downtown Madison Inc. Susan left the Munz Corporation to start her own consulting company, Springman Real Estate LLC and was hired by the Mullins Group to help them gain city approval, construct and lease the 22 East Mifflin Building.
-She was then appointed Division Administrator for the State of Wisconsin Department of Administrations Buildings and Police Services overseeing the management and leasing of all state owned and privately owned real estate and leases.
-Later as President of Executive Management Inc. she worked with its owner to develop the 1.1 million square foot mixed use University Square.
+She went on to the private sector, becoming Vice President of Development and Commercial Leasing for the Munz Corporation, where she helped the company secure approval and construct the Department of Administration Building.
+It was at the Munz Corporation that she and Richard Munz led the effort to reorganize the Central Madison Council into what is now called Downtown Madison Inc. Susan left the Munz Corporation to start her own consulting company, Springman Real Estate LLC, and was hired by the Mullins Group to help them gain city approval, construct and lease the 22 East Mifflin Building.
+She was then appointed Division Administrator for the State of Wisconsin Department of Administration’s Buildings and Police Services overseeing the management and leasing of all state owned and privately owned real estate and leases.
+Later, as President of Executive Management Inc., she worked with its owner to develop the 1.1 million square foot mixed use University Square.
 Susan is currently the Senior Project Manager for the Mullins Group where she is involved in leasing, management and project work on their downtown real estate holdings.
 She also is their community liaison with the Business Improvement District (BID), DMI and the Greater Madison Visitor and Convention Bureau.
 Susan spends a considerable amount of time involved in public policy issues that impact development and real estate in Madison in addition to serving as a Trustee on the Board of the Village of Waunakee.

 President, Stark Company Realtors